Dr. Jason Fish

 Awards: Canada Research Chair in Vascular Cell and Molecular Biology

-Our experimental approaches include the analysis and functional interrogation of cell signaling and gene expression pathways, genome-wide approaches to uncover transcriptional networks, genome engineering using CRISPR technology, and investigation of extracellular vesicle biology.
+Our experimental toolkit includes functional interrogation of signaling and gene regulatory pathways, genome-wide approaches to define transcriptional networks, CRISPR-based genome engineering, high-throughput screening, and mechanistic studies of extracellular vesicle-mediated communication.

 Contact: jason.fish@utoronto.ca